 Another solution to audio-prompt anxiety might be to do something with your hands while listening to a Pimsleur lesson.
-Washing dishes, crocheting, playing a predictable and largely visual game on your phone… These activities can all keep you from focusing on your own speaking too intensely and help you respond to the prompts as if they, too, are a predictable and inconsequential game, which isn’t so far from the truth.
+Like I’ve previously mentioned, washing dishes, crocheting, playing a predictable and largely visual game on my phone… These activities have kept me from focusing on my own speaking too intensely and helped me respond to the prompts as if they, too, are a predictable and inconsequential game, which isn’t so far from the truth.

 Of course, counteracting this is simple: There are plenty of good foreign language textbooks out there that you can use as a supplement to a resource like Pimsleur.

-On the other hand, the one time I did try to use Pimsleur as a primary means of study, it was for Russian, a language fairly unrelated to others I’d studied before.
+However, before writing this review, I used Pimsleur to learn Russian, a language fairly unrelated to others I’d studied before.
 While I did feel that it helped me build a foundation and an understanding of some basic phrases—and maybe helped me get started on the language in a less intimidating way—I definitely felt that I needed to buy some books and get into the actual workings of Russian after that.

 Ultimately, there’s no simple answer as to whether a program should incorporate grammar directly, and it’s fine to wait and see how you react to a no-grammar approach before considering a change or upgrade to your learning method.